UBC-DSCI/introduction-to-datascience-python/source/classification2.md

 Another potentially important part of tuning your classifier is to choose which variables from your data will be treated as predictor variables.
-Technically, you can choose anything from using a single predictor variable to using every variable in your data; the $K$-nearest neighbors algorithm accepts any number of predictors.
+Technically, you can choose anything from using a single predictor variable to using every variable in your data; the K-nearest neighbors algorithm accepts any number of predictors.
 However, it is **not** the case that using more predictors always yields better predictions!
 In fact, sometimes including irrelevant predictors can actually negatively affect classifier performance.